 GSM Calculator

 Free GSM calculator for fabric, paper and materials.
-Calculate grams per square meter from sample weight, find material weight from GSM, or compute roll weight.
-Converts GSM to oz/yd², lbs/ream and g/ft² with instant results and a material reference guide covering paper, fabric, towels and packaging.
+Calculate g/m² from sample weight or find material weight.
+Converts GSM to oz/yd² and lbs/ream.

 Sample Measurements